msk-mind/luna/data_processing/README.md

 ```
 "WHERE source:annotation_record_uuid AND ALL(rel IN r WHERE TYPE(rel) IN ['HAS_RECORD'])"
 ```
+If you run this command twice with the same tag, no change in the state of the data lake should occur.

 ### TODO

 DONE - Take target spacing parameter, table paths as arguments (using click)